awwaiid/thelackthereof/content/SetDB Philosophy.md

 I've never quite been satisfied as a programmer of databases... when wearing my database designer hat I get to think in terms of relational set theory.
 When I put on my programmer hat I get to think in terms of rows.
 No fun at all.
 I decided that it would be Cool to let my programmer-hat-person get a better view of the database.

 ### Database Design Theory
 First we must get our database theory in line.
 Relational databases are powerful tools which can be understood in a variety of ways.
 Having a mathematical background, I prefer to think of a database as sets (or multisets in some cases) and functions relating one set to another.
-Most folks with a background in programming datastructures see them as nodes and pointers, and I sometimes slip into this tendancy.
+Most folks with a background in programming datastructures see them as nodes and pointers, and I sometimes slip into this tendency.

 ----